Algo Trading: In-Depth Review of Everything You Need to Know in 2025

 Algo trading traces back to 1976, when the New York Stock Exchange launched the Designated Order Turnaround (DOT) system.
 This electronic routing system allows brokers to send market orders directly to specialists on the trading floor.
 As a result, this eliminates manual delays and increases trade efficiency.

-By the 1980s, DOT evolved into SuperDOT, enabling higher volumes and inspiring big banks and hedge funds to automate trades for faster execution and minimal market impact.
+By the 1980s, DOT evolved into SuperDOT.
+This upgrade enabled high-volume algo trading, inspiring big banks and hedge funds to automate trades for faster execution and minimal market impact.

 Today, algo trading is not just for institutions but for retail traders worldwide.
 Recent forecasts reveal that the automated algo trading market will grow from USD 21.2 billion in 2024 to USD 24.1 billion in 2025, marking a 13.7% CAGR, and is expected to reach USD 39.8 billion by 2029.